ibm-cloud-docs/ibm-cloud-provider-for-terraform/tim-code-structure.md

 ## Audience

-This tutorial focuses on understanding the structure and organization of Terraform IBM Modules (TIM) repositories.
+This document focuses on understanding the structure and organization of Terraform IBM Modules (TIM) modules.
 It's designed for developers and architects who want to effectively consume and work with these modules in their IaC projects.

 ## Objectives
 {: #tim-objectives}